IAmATeaPot418/nginx-hardening/README.md

-# auto-secure
+# Guide to Secure NGNIX to Modern Standards

-This repo will take web servers and provide scripts to launch specific tasks to assist in automation of security hardening
+This repo will provide direction on hardening NGNIX to modern standards.

-NGNIX Configuration

-How to Install NGNIX
+# How to install NGNIX

-Minimize Features, Content and Options
+# Minimize Features, Content and Options

 	Limit HTTP Request Methods